cgwire/kitsu/docs/customization-production/README.md

 You can go back to the global asset or shot page and add the new **task type column** to your production.

-## Select specific Asset Types for a production
+## Select Specific Asset Types for a Production

 On the **Navigation Menu**, choose on the drop-down menu the **Setting**.